btakita/rr/README.md

 ## What is a test double?

 A test double is a generalization of something that replaces a real object to make it easier to test another object.
-Its like a stunt double for tests.
+It's like a stunt double for tests.
 The following are test doubles:

 * Mocks
 * Stubs